Pilgrimage for COP26

 We walked together at the new moon, just over the border from one cycle to the next.

-I would like to thank everyone who came along with me.
-If you have information about these women, have walked a similar walk, or would like to share anything about these subjects, please do so in the comments box below.
+If you have information about the women who are featured in the walk, have made a similar walk, or would like to share anything about these subjects, please do so in the comments box below.

 Walking Between Worlds – an introduction